 But if you want all the performance that you could possibly squeeze out of an RTX 2070 Super, then the Asus RoG Strix version should be your go-to choice.
 As we’ve already mentioned, RoG Strix cards are in dire need of a redesign and this particular model is fairly pricey.
 However, if you feel that the performance boost might improve your gaming experience, it just might be worth the extra cash.

-And those would be our picks for the best RTX 2070 Super models currently available!
+And those would be our choices for the best RTX 2070 Super models currently available!
 We do our best to keep our buying guides up-to-date, so if you notice that some of the models listed here are dated or if there are some newer models missing, that means that the guide is slated for an update in the near future.
-In the meantime, if you notice any other overlooks or errors, feel free to let us know in the comments!
+In the meantime, if you notice any overlooks or errors, feel free to let us know in the comments!